Aerial view of Banje Beach in Dubrovnik with turquoise water

 Dubrovnik is blessed with crystal-clear Adriatic waters and a coastline dotted with beaches to suit every preference.
 From the famous Banje Beach right outside the Old Town walls to secluded rocky coves on Lokrum Island, there is a perfect swimming spot for everyone.

 Most beaches here are pebble or rocky rather than sandy — but the stunning turquoise water more than makes up for it.
-Here are the best beaches in and around Dubrovnik.
+The sea temperature ranges from a refreshing 18°C in May to a warm 26°C at the peak of summer in August, making Dubrovnik a great swimming destination from late spring through early autumn.

 Banje Beach in Dubrovnik with Old Town walls and Lokrum Island in the background